- Professor of the Practice Emeritus of Mathematics

 My research in mathematics education is currently focusing on three areas: (1) how students learn mathematics, especially in technology rich environments; (2) how graduate students develop their views and practices concerning teaching college mathematics; and (3) evaluating the effectiveness of mathematics curricula.

-IAS/Park City Mathematics Institute awarded by (Principal Investigator).
+IAS/Park City Mathematics Institute awarded by Institute for Advanced Studies (Principal Investigator).
 2014 to 2020

 Integrative Middle School STEM Teacher Preparation: A Collaborative Capacity Building Project at Duke University awarded by National Science Foundation (Co Investigator).
 2014 to 2017